 - Energy saving

 A user-friendly cooling water bath is the perfect lab partner.
 That is why a PolyScience refrigerated circulator would be perfect for your laboratory.
-Their cooling water bath is not only user-friendly, it also works well and looks good.
+A PolyScience cooling water bath is not only user-friendly, but it also functions well and looks good.
 What more could you want from a refrigerated circulator for your laboratory in the Benelux?

 Interested in our services?

 A cooling water bath is capable of reaching temperatures as low as -40⁰C.
 A refrigerated circulator provides dependable temperature control for a wide variety of laboratory cooling applications.
-It comes with the following features:
+The baths come with the following features:

 - Working temperatures from -40 to +200⁰C

 - Six controller types with large, intuitive displays and multiple communication options